Aitia-IIOT/ah5-docs-java-spring/docs/home/getting_started/docker/docker_coupled.md

 ## How to do it?

-In this scenario we will deploy one Core System container with its database container.

 1) Create a folder in your host to store your system setup.
 (Core/Support system names are recommended).

 2) Create a `.env` file under your system setup folder and include the following constants: